neitsa/neitsa.github.io/games/rimworld/preparelanding/terrain_tab.md

 Please note that the `Any` biome simply means "All available biomes".
 The `Any` biome is the default filter state, which also means that no specific biome filtering is applied in this state (or put in a different way: all biome tiles match).

-Custom biomes from mods are inherently supported.
+Custom biomes from other mods are inherently supported.

 Terrain Type
 ------------